raspberrypilearning/count-the-creatures/en/step_5.md

 --- task ---

-Each time the sprite moves, it can `stamp`{:class="block3extensions"} an image of itself on the stage:
+Each time the sprite moves, it can `stamp`{:class="block3extensions"} an image of itself on the Stage:

 ![image of the toucan sprite](images/animal-sprite.png)